|

 A formal theory of states and

-gestures provide a computational means to discuss event paths in human computer
+gestures provide a computational means to discuss event paths in human

-interactions, particularly for telelearning, distance learning, and virtual knowledge
+interactions, particularly for telelearning, distance learning, and

 collaboration.
-These states can be used as part of the mechanics of what we
+These states can be used as part of the mechanics of

 call a "knowledge processor".